IlyaMeli/Mid-Project-Meditation-App/README.md

 <h3 align="center">Meditation App</h3>
   <p align="center">
     <br />
-    <a href="https://ilya-meditate.netlify.app/">View Demo</a>
+    <a href="https://ilya-meditate.netlify.app/">View Live Site</a>
   </p>

   <p>
-    This project was created with Create-react-app
+    This project was created with Create-react-app, as Middle Project in AppleSeeds BootCamp, Enjoy your time.
   </p>
 </div>